harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 You likely still have some migration pain ahead of you, but you're well on your way, congratulations.

 Feel free to reach out to me directly on Twitter or Discord with any feedback or questions you may have.
+Keep in mind that this migration guide does not intend to be exhaustive and is being actively updated.

 This post took me many hours to put together.
 Please consider [sponsoring me](https://github.com/sponsors/harlan-zw) if this has helped you.